rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 [![Rust LA talk screenshot](rust-la.png)][rust-la] _Click on the image to watch the talk_

-As part of April's Rust LA meetup, [Andrea Pessino][rad-andrea] gave a talk on how [Ready at Dawn][rad] uses Rust effectively to build games.
+As part of April's Rust LA meetup, [Andrea Pessino][rad-andrea] from [Ready at Dawn][rad] gave a talk examining how to increase Rust adoption among game developers and performance-centric developers, giving practical, actionable advice to those who hit early bumps in their Rust discovery.

 [rust-la]: https://www.youtube.com/watch?v=TJ3w-pZ7FMI
 [rad-andrea]: https://twitter.com/AndreaPessino